“We’re moving to containers, but should we use ECS or EKS?”

 Minimal AWS service dependencies → Either works well

-If your architecture leverages many AWS services, ECS’s native integrations reduce the integration code you need to maintain.
+If your architecture depends heavily on AWS services, ECS’s native integrations cut down on the glue code you’d otherwise have to maintain.

 Real-world case studies: Who chose what and why

-Let’s look at real companies (names changed) that made these decisions in the past year:
+Four companies (names changed) that made this decision in the past year:

 Case Study 1: FinTech Startup (Chose ECS)

-Outcome: Deployed 50+ microservices on ECS with Fargate, achieving 99.99% uptime with just one part-time DevOps engineer.
-Estimated they saved $180,000 in annual operational costs compared to an EKS deployment.
+They deployed 50+ microservices on ECS with Fargate and hit 99.99% uptime.
+Their estimate: $180,000 in annual operational savings compared to an equivalent EKS setup.

 Case Study 2: Enterprise SaaS Provider (Chose EKS)